themmhl/card-game/README.md

 # Card Game Project
-Created by Mohammad mahdi heydari & Hosein poorpirali This is a client-server card game built with C++ and Qt/QML.
+Created by Mohammad mahdi heydari & Hosein poorpirali, This is a client-server card game built with C++ and Qt/QML.

 ## Features